thomas097/Haemodynamic-Optimization-Reinforcement-Learning/data/amsterdam-umc-db/README.md

 1. Run `DataExtraction_AmsterdamUMCdb_AllAdmissions.ipynb`
    - Make sure to change the path `OUT_DIR` to specify the desired output location and modify the paths of the data files to the directories where the source files are located

 **Warning:** the AmsterdamUMCdb source files contain many gigabytes of data.
-While the data extraction has been designed to be memeory friendly, it is recommended to have at least 120GB of harddisk space available and have at least 8 GB of working memory
+While the data extraction has been designed to be memory-friendly, it is recommended to have at least 120GB of harddisk space available and have at least 8 GB of working memory

 ## Tables Generated
 After running the data extraction pipeline, the following tables with the following columns is created